New York State Partnership for Long Term Care Insurance Review

 New York State Long Term Care Costs

 New York State long term care costs are important to factor into your long term care planning.
-Because, the cost of long term care is a prime indicator in choosing how much long term care insurance to include in your retirement plan.
+Because, the cost of long term care is a prime indicator in choosing how much long term care insurance you need.
 Here is the average cost of long term care in New York State:

 New York State Long Term Care Costs – 2019 (annual)